 Over the past fifty years, the Museum has assembled a collection of works by significant American artists, concentrating on the mid-18th through the mid-20th centuries, including works by Mary Cassatt, John Singer Sargent, and Winslow Homer among other preeminent American artists.
 The Museum has also become known as the repository for works by southwestern Pennsylvania artists, including artists of the Scalp Level School, holding many exhibitions and publishing several books on the subject since 1981.

 The Westmoreland Museum of American Art is currently undergoing a major renovation and expansion project, and has relocated to a temporary home in Greensburg, dubbed Westmoreland@rt30.
 They will remain in the temporary location until the completion of the project in Spring of 2015.

-On display through September 2014, visitors will have the opportunity to view this stunning collection of artwork by talented contemporary artists as they tour the Governor’s Residence.
+On display through February 2015, visitors will have the opportunity to view this spectacular collection of American artwork as they tour the Governor’s Residence.
 For information on tours and to schedule a visit, please call the tour line at 717-772-9130.

 Source: The Westmoreland Museum of American Art, www.wmuseumaa.org